 NHS Employers and the Academy of Medical Royal Colleges (AoMRC) have agreed a means by which consultants can carry out short-term, ad hoc or urgent activity in another organisation, without the need for an honorary contract of employment.

-The Certificate of Fitness for Honorary Practice has been developed in response to concerns about the obstacles that make it impractical for consultants to carry out this type of work.
+The Certificate of Fitness for Honorary Practice was developed in response to concerns about the obstacles that make it impractical for consultants to carry out this type of work.

 Current practice for the short-term visit of a consultant involves obtaining a full honorary contract and verifying the necessary employment checks, such as occupational health and Criminal Record Bureau (CRB) checks.
 This often takes several weeks, by which time the opportunity to visit is lost.